THE ENVIRONMENTAL POLICY PARADOX First Edition - Outline

 2. Found in air, water, and soil

-6. Benefits of chemicals v. costs of future
+6. Benefits of chemicals vs. costs in the future

 C. Disposal Methods